ysun59/FirecrackerContainerData/Readme-v8.md

 ~/yu/Res-DeathStartBench-data-V4-CPU-grayfox/xxx/

 ### Firecracker:
-* Res-firecracker-random-in4-v8
+* Res-firecracker-random-in4-v8 (each firecracker ramdom limit in 4 cores)
-* Res-firecracker-random-in2-v8
+* Res-firecracker-random-in2-v8 (each firecracker ramdom limit in 2 cores)
-* Res-firecracker-set-v8
+* Res-firecracker-set-v8 (each firecracker set to 2 cores)